matteobisardi/SeqEvol/README.md

 Aknowledgments
 -----
-I would like to thank Pierre Barrat-Charlaix for help in setting up the package.
+I would like to thank Pierre Barrat-Charlaix for help in setting up the package, as well as Giancarlo Croce and Juan Rodriguez-Rivas for sharing code and useful coding advices.
 Some functions for handlig and reading sequences and parameters have been inspired or copied by the following packages: [DCAUtils](https://github.com/carlobaldassi/DCAUtils.jl.git), [DCATools](https://github.com/PierreBarrat/DCATools.git).
 A direct integration with those packages is upcoming.